What is Serious Illness Cover?

 This type of illness cover is referred to by a number of names including serious illness cover and critical illness cover.
 More recently the cover is referred to as Specified Illness Cover because the policy specifies exactly which illnesses are covered and defines the stage of the illness required in order to make a successful claim under the policy.

-Critical illness cover (CIC) is a long-term insurance policy designed to pay a lump sum on the diagnosis of certain life-threatening or debilitating (but not necessarily fatal) conditions such as a heart attack, stroke, cancer, multiple sclerosis and loss of limbs.
+Serious Illness Cover (SIC) is a long-term insurance policy designed to pay a lump sum on the diagnosis of certain life-threatening or debilitating (but not necessarily fatal) conditions such as a heart attack, stroke, cancer, multiple sclerosis and loss of limbs.

 The illnesses covered under these policies differ between the various Life Insurance Companies and it is therefore important to seek independent advice.

 The age Group from 50 to 60 accounts for approx 40% of claims and surprisingly the lower age group 30 to 40 accounts for approximately 30% of claims.
 The cost of arranging serious illness cover rises dramatically as one gets older.

 So if serious illness cover is products that you are considering, please don't leave it until its too late.

 See the following for cost comparison details serious illness cover cost comparison